Values-In-Action (Learning for Life Programme)

-The theme for the Sec 1 VIA programme is “Environmental Awareness”.
+The theme for the Secondary 1 VIA programme is “Environmental Awareness”.

-The theme for Sec 2 VIA programme is “Singapore’s Ageing Population”, which focuses on the societal needs of the elderly in Singapore.
+The theme for Secondary 2 VIA programme is “Singapore’s Ageing Population”, which focuses on the societal needs of the elderly in Singapore.

-The theme for Sec 3 VIA programme is “Working for the Good of Society".
+The theme for Secondary 3 VIA programme is “Working for the Good of Society".

 Secondary 4 & 5

-Graduating students complete their VIA journey with the Capstone Project.
+Graduating students completed their VIA journey with the Capstone Project.
 A culmination of all their VIA experiences and learning, this final VIA project consolidates students’ understanding of societal issues.
-This provides the platform for students to give back to the community.
+This provided the platform for students to give back to the community.

-Secondary 4 and 5 students take ownership over their capstone project as they deepen their engagement with the beneficiaries partnered in Secondary 3.
-Our graduating students are encouraged to think critically, solve challenging problems and develop lifelong learning skills of goal setting, self-sufficiency and team work.
+Secondary 4 and 5 students took ownership over their capstone project as they deepened their engagement with the beneficiaries partnered in Secondary 3.
+Our graduating students were encouraged to think critically, solve challenging problems and develop lifelong learning skills of goal setting, self-sufficiency and teamwork.

 On 31 August 2020, our GEMS had the privilege to listen to a live interview session with Mr Cai Yin Zhou, a social entreperneur, who is also a former student of the school.
 Students learnt about the experiences of being a social entrepreneur and how to organize events and initiatives that advocate a cause.
 The personal sharing gave students insight from the ground and ways to initiate positive VIA experience.